 Dr. Ferland received his PhD in Experimental Medicine from McGill University in Montreal, Canada, and followed his doctorate work with two post-doctoral fellowships at the Salk Institute in La Jolla, California, USA, and at the Institut Pasteur in Paris, France.

 Dr. Ferland’s areas of expertise include molecular biology/genomics, endocrinology and metabolism, cancer, molecular diagnostics, and medical devices.
-He is also an accomplished technical / medical writer who has a solid experience in the areas of quality and safety, and with the preparation and management of regulatory submissions for medical devices.
+He is also an accomplished technical/medical writer who has solid experience in the areas of quality and safety and with the preparation and management of regulatory submissions for medical devices.
 Dr. Ferland is also a certified Project Management Professional (PMP) from the Project Management Institute.